Choose the Right Inspector

 - A General Building Inspection – verbal report

 - So you want to save some money?
 Great!
 Have a verbal report done!
 This is great for the inspector.
 They can say want they want about components and systems, point out defects, give you advice, etc., however, you’d better be taking extensive notes!
-No pictures, no report, no recourse!
-You also have nothing to show the seller or listing agent regarding defects.
+No pictures, no report, no proof of defects!
+You have nothing to show the seller or listing agent regarding defects found.
 In the long run, you may not save what you thought you would save.
 This type of inspection should be your last choice in most circumstances, however, there are times it may be useful.
 Foreclosures and short sales usually leave no bargaining room so a written report may not be needed.

 - Specific System or Component Inspection